CherryDev-Arch/CherryDev-Arch/README.md

 - Learn more about full-stack web development, mobile app development, and game development.
 - Create my own projects and share them with the world.
-- Live in Mecca, where I can live as myself and freely follow Islam
+- Live in Tallinn or Helsinki, where I can live as myself.
-- Get a job in Mecca as a software developer or land a remote job as a developer.
+- Get a job as a software developer or land a remote job as a developer.
 - Continue to improve my skills in programming and development.
 - Make games for people to enjoy, and software that helps people in their daily lives.
+- Creat software with personality, utilising the Frutiger Aero design aesthetic to give users some nostalgia of the Windows 7 and Vista era of the internet.

 ## 📁 Currently used languages and frameworks (Still learning all of them)

-### Most knowledged in
+### Most knowledgeable in

 [![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)](https://cplusplus.com/)
 [![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)](https://developer.mozilla.org/en-US/docs/Web/HTML)